 You know about resumes and cover letters.
 What you don’t know is that they account for only 33% of all jobs.
-33%.
-For those that sucked at math, that’s 1/3rd.
 The other 2/3rds of jobs are given to people that found them using other job search methods.
-So the one method you know (resumes) is barely even a good way to get a job.
+So the one method you know (resumes) cannot be the only method you use.
+You need to learn some new job search methods.

 Other Ways and Low Expectations